 Our audit committee's policy is to pre-approve all audit and permissible non-audit services provided by our independent registered public accounting firm, the scope of services provided by our independent registered public accounting firm and the fees for the services to be performed.
 These services may include audit services, audit-related services, tax services and other services.
 Pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
+The audit committee pre-approved all audit services provided in 2022 by our independent registered public accounting firm.
 Our independent registered public accounting firm and management are required to periodically report to the audit committee regarding the extent of services provided by our independent registered public accounting firm in accordance with this pre-approval, and the fees for the services performed to date.